Previous Theory of Leader Growth

 Measuring the electric field, specifically at the initiation point of a lightning flash is very challenging and visually observing it is nearly impossible since it usually occurs inside the storm cloud.
 Therefore, this fundamental aspect of lightning (i.e., lightning initiation) has yet to be fully understood.

+However, researchers continue to discover new aspects of this process that may someday lead to a clear answer as to how lightning starts.
 Recent research findings suggest that the very first initiation process of a lightning flash may involve the development of very fast (10,000s of km/s) positive streamer activity, which sets the stage for bipolar leader development.
-Streamers are not thermalized like leaders and therefore are not hot, however, ionization occurs as well as current flow and streamers can develop into leaders.
+Streamers are not thermalized like leaders and therefore are not hot, however, ionization occurs as well as current flow and streamers can develop into thermalized plasma leaders.
+Stay tuned.

 Next section: Positive and Negative Leaders Behave Differently